 1. Targeting

 As with any b2b marketing campaign, targeting is crucial.
 Building an effective audience of ad targeting is a process of trial and error.
 Patience is necessary as is an analytical mindset.
 Don’t go into a campaign expecting to see ROI immediately.
-Instead, come with a hypothesis and try to see if you can prove or disprove it while you ad budget grows incrementally.
+Instead, come up with a hypothesis and try to see if you can prove or disprove it while your ad budget grows incrementally.

 2. Fit